*Read Chapter 1 here

 Morris rubbed her eyes, waiting for her vision to adjust to the darker room.
 She heaped the bags on the counter, letting a glistening orange roll out.

 Now she regretted stopping by the candied watermelons.
-Their rough sugary varnish that melted in her mouth was something Morris had a hard time resisting.
+Their rough sugary varnish that melted in an explosion of flavors was something Morris had a hard time resisting.
 Just the second thought of them made her tongue fish back into her molars for some remnants of the syrup.

-She checked the tea water, always heated by the time breakfast was done thanks to Purgis.
-Today too, the water hot enough that the water would boil in an instant.
+She checked the tea water, which always heated by the time breakfast was done thanks to Purgis.
+Today too, the water was hot enough that it would boil in an instant.
 She poured some of the hot water into two ceramic teapots so that they would be warm for the first customers that walked into the shop.

 There was a knock on the door and Morris realized that the door was still locked.
 Alger, the traveling baker huffed warm air onto the glass as he waved.
-One arm was holding a large crate covered by his grandmother’s pink and worn handkerchief.
+One arm was holding a large crate covered by his grandmother’s large pink handkerchief.
 Morris opened the door.